ImadeusF/Laravel-Filament-Basic-Tutorial/README.md

 ```
 Now, navigate to your website (not the admin zone, but the regular URL of your project) and refresh the page.

-For this tutorial, we will not correct the profile menu and profile links, so you can comments the following lines.
+For this tutorial, we will not correct the profile menu and profile links, so you can comments the following lines:
-Comment the following lines :

 ```
 <div class="mt-3 space-y-1 px-2">
     <a href="#" class="block rounded-md px-3 py-2 text-base font-medium text-gray-400 hover:bg-gray-700 hover:text-white">Your Profile</a>